UnScene3D: Unsupervised 3D Instance Segmentation for Indoor Scenes: Related Work

-\paragraph{Self-supervised 3D pretraining} Inspired by success in the 2D domain, various 3D pretraining methods have been developed to boost semantic and instance segmentation performance when fine-tuning with annotated semantic labels.
+While significant progress has been made in fully supervised 3D instance segmentation \cite{qi2017pointnet++,fan2021scf,3DSemanticSegmentationWithSubmanifoldSparseConvNet,choy20194d,occuseg,hou20193d,rozenberszki2022language,vu2022softgroup++,sun2022spformer,hou2023mask3d} the amount of densely annotated 3D data is scarce.
+Inspired by success in the 2D domain, various 3D pretraining methods have been developed to boost semantic and instance segmentation performance when fine-tuning with annotated semantic labels.
 Such methods leverage instance discrimination based on different camera views \cite{xie2020pointcontrast,hou2021exploring}, local augmentations \cite{zhang_depth_contrast}, or multiple LIDAR sweeps \cite{nunes2022segcontrast}.
 While these methods can provide powerful 3D feature extraction, they do not construct any notion of object instances.

 \paragraph{Weakly-supervised 3D segmentation} Classical methods have leveraged object template information to match or retrieve templates to local geometry in a scene \cite{searchclassify,kim2012acquiring,karpathy2013object,chen2014automatic,li2015database,Nakajima_2019_ICCV}, thereby identifying potential object locations.
-Box2Mask~\cite{chibane2021box2mask} additionally formulated 3D instance segmentation with only 3D box annotation requirements rather than full dense masks.
-More recent methods have focused on exploiting knowledge from powerful pre-trained vision-language models to inform text-guided queries in 3D scenes \cite{shafiullah2022clipfields, conceptfusion, Peng2022OpenScene, ding2022language}; however, such methods still rely on large-scale annotated data in the 2D domain.
+Other methods formulated 3D dense instance segmentation with only 3D box annotation \cite{chibane2021box2mask, Peng2023PointCI} or single-point supervision and active-learning \cite{Liu2021OneTO, Wang2022OneCO}.
+More recent methods have focused on exploiting knowledge from powerful pre-trained vision-language models to inform text-guided queries in 3D scenes \cite{shafiullah2022clipfields, conceptfusion, Peng2022OpenScene, ding2022language, Liu2022PartSLIPLP}; however, such methods still rely on large-scale annotated data in the 2D domain.